oroinc/documentation/commerce/admin_guide/email/email_configuration.rst

 .. image:: /admin_guide/img/admin_emails/ms_exchange.png
+   :alt: Selecting an ms exchange server to be uploaded to orocrm in the email settings menu

 The integration set-up is described in the relevant :ref:`MS Exchange guide <admin-configuration-ms-exchange>`.

 Microsoft Outlook Integration
 -----------------------------

 Integration with Microsoft Outlook is available for the OroCRM Enterprise Edition only.

 .. image:: /admin_guide/img/admin_emails/ms_outlook.jpg
+   :alt: Configuration of the ms outlook integration and synchronization settings

 The integration allows automatic synchronization of all the contacts.
 Tasks and calendar events available for the user can be synchronized with the specified Outlook account and vice versa.
 The integration set-up is described in the relevant :ref:`Outlook Integration guide <user-guide-synch-outlook>`.